-- To understand the objective of financial accounting, the information that it generates, and the alternatives available. - To create an awareness of the official pronouncements of the Canadian Accounting Standards Board. - To develop the ability to apply accounting theory, standards, principles and procedures to financial accounting problems of valuation, income determination and disclosure.
+- To understand the objectives of and alternatives available within the financial accounting and reporting process and the information that it generates. - To create a continuing awareness of the official pronouncements of the Chartered Professional Accountants of Canada (CPA) and the Canadian Accounting Standards Board (CASB).
+International Financial Reporting Standards (IFRS) and other North American accounting bodies' pronouncements are also noted. - To develop the ability to apply accounting standards, principles and procedures to financial accounting and reporting problems of valuation, income determination and disclosure.
+The role of the professional accountant is ensuring the integrity of the financial reporting process is recognized.